OscarHemmingsen/PHBS_MLF_2018/README.md

 <img width="1096" alt="skaermbillede 2018-11-11 kl 20 15 16" src="https://user-images.githubusercontent.com/42951188/48312762-9899e600-e5ee-11e8-84ce-98b5ab74ee78.png">

-Even though the game has been changing a lot, the old dataset is still in some degree to predict the outcome of the game in 2016.
+Even though the game has been changing a lot, the old dataset is still able to predict the outcome of the game in 2016 with high prediction rate.

 ## Goal of the project